Garima-jainn/Garima-jainn/README.md

 💻 **Full-Stack JavaScript Developer** with a strong focus on the **MERN stack** — MongoDB · Express.js · React.js · Node.js
 🎯 Deep understanding of **Object-Oriented Programming (OOP)**, **Database Management Systems (DBMS)** & **Data Structures & Algorithms (DSA)**
 🎨 Passionate about building **scalable web applications**, crafting **design systems**, and developing **reusable UI component libraries** for seamless user experiences.
-🚀 Experienced in **frontend architecture, product design, and UI engineering**, with an eye for both **performance and aesthetics**.
-⚡ Love mentoring aspiring developers and sharing knowledge about **modern JavaScript ecosystems**.

 ---